-StoryWeaver is a common ground for people passionate about children’s books and reading to collaborate.
-From Educators and Parents, to Publishers and illustrators, all stakeholders will come on the platform to browse through stories.
 Since a digital story has no boundaries, your story can be read by people across the world.
-Apart from offering more visibility, StoryWeaver also gives you the opportunity to showcase your work to publishers who are always scouting for new authors.You could also collaborate with illustrators to bring out a new and exciting work or go for self-publishing.
+Apart from offering more visibility, StoryWeaver also gives you the opportunity to showcase your work to publishers who are always scouting for new authors.You could also collaborate with illustrators to bring out a new and exciting work or choose to self-publish.

-Also, every story that you write on StoryWeaver will mean more storybooks to read for India’s children.
-You are helping us build a reading India.What does it mean to have my story be licensed under CC-BY?
+Finally, every story that you write on StoryWeaver adds to the treasure house of stories for children to read.
+You will be helping us build a reading India.What does it mean to have my story be licensed under CC-BY?

-StoryWeaver is repository of children’s stories, so anyone aged between 3 and 14 is your reader.
+StoryWeaver is a repository of stories for children, so you will be writing for anyone aged between 3 and 14.
 You can look at our Reading Levels to decide which age group your story is most suited for.Is there a word limit while writing stories?

-The story creator does not enforce a word-limit.
-However, each layout is optimized for varying word limits.
-We encourage you to look at the guidelines for each level and use the recommended word-limits when writing stories.How do I choose the reading level?
+The story creator does not enforce a word limit.
+However, each layout is optimised for varying word limits.
+We encourage you to look at the guidelines for each Reading Level and use the recommended word limits when writing stories.How do I choose the reading level?

 Read about Reading Levels here.
 Choose the level which your story is most suited for.How will people get to read my story?

-1.When you create a story, you will be required to put it under a category and attached tags to it.
-All this information will help users find your story more easily.
-For example, if a user is looking for animal stories, and your story is filed under the ‘Animal Stories’ category and has tags like Jungle, Tiger, Monkey etc, the user will find your story as soon as she applies the filters or does a search.
+1.When you create a story, you will be required to put it under a category and attach tags to it.
+This information will help users find your story more easily.
+For example, if a user is looking for animal stories, and your story is filed under the 'Animal Stories' category and has tags like Jungle, Tiger, Monkey etc, the user will find your story as soon as she applies these filters or carries out a search.

 2.Similarly, users can find your story by searching for your name (author name) in the search box.

-3.We will also be featuring stories by category (new, popular, theme, etc) from time to time, so you will get more visibility there.How can I keep track of derivatives of my story or/and see the number of reads?
+3.We will also be featuring stories by category on the home page (new, popular, theme, etc) from time to time, so you will get more visibility there.How can I keep track of derivatives of my story or/and see the number of reads?

-1.Under the ‘My Stories’ tab in your profile page, you will get information about: stories you have created, the number of times they have been read and its derivatives (Translated or Re-Leveled stories).
+1.Under the 'My Stories' tab on your profile page, you will get information about: stories you have created, the number of times they have been read and its derivatives (translated or re-leveled stories).

 2.Through the notification email that you would have subscribed for.
 (If you haven’t yet subscribed, do it now!)

 Sure you can.
-The story is ultimately your work and you have a right to make a commercial gain out of it.
-But since your work will be licensed under CC-BY, the organization is not obligated to pay you.
+All stories on the platform will be licensed under CC-BY which means that you can send your stories to other publishers too.
+We only ask that you attribute the original story on StoryWeaver.
+Also, publishers can also pick up the story from StoryWeaver and use them.
+The organization is not obligated to pay you.
 Our suggestion in this case is to let the organization know about StoryWeaver and its objective (building free story repository to the children in India with no access to reading material), and persuade them to compensate you for your efforts.
 Please note that StoryWeaver will not intervene in this matter.Will I get credit for my story?

 On StoryWeaver, you will get credit for your story as well its derivatives.
-When your story travels outside the platform, our control diminishes but we urge EVERY user of the platform to give due credit to the authors and illustrators.Can I write my story in any language?
+When your story travels outside the platform, our control diminishes but we urge EVERY user of the platform to give due credit to the authors and illustrators and attribute the stories correctly.Can I write my story in any language?